 Roast your chillies under the grill, or on the BBQ.

-Meantime, fry your onion and fresh ginger in the butter; unlike most I like to slightly burn them; just a little.
+Meantime fry your onion and fresh-ginger in the butter.
+Unlike most I like to slightly burn them; just a little.

-Add the blended chickpeas and ground cumin, salt and pepper.
+Add the blended chickpeas and ground-cumin, salt and pepper.

-Strain and add your hot chicken bones stock and simmer until it starts to get thick.
+Strain and add your hot chicken-bones stock and simmer until it starts to get thick.

-Stir in your roasted chillies and any other spices such as the oregano, heat thoroughly for a few minutes, and then cool.
+Stir in your roasted chillies and any other spices such as the oregano, heat thoroughly for a few-minutes and then cool.

 Jalapenos have about a fifth of the heat of conventional cayenne chillis.
-The problem is that you never quite know where the bees have been; should she last have visited a super hot Trinidad scorpion, then even a mild sweet pepper can be on the warm side.
+The problem is that you never quite know where the bees have been; should they last have visited a super-hot Trinidad scorpion in your neighbour's garden, then even a mild sweet pepper can be on the warm side.

 I always add a Jalapeno to our eggs Florentine.
-Just tasting the first mouthful of spinach and egg this morning, I knew that I wasn't going to bite into that green chili; it's fire power was red hot.
+Just tasting the first mouthful of spinach and egg this morning, I knew that I wasn't going to bite into that green chili; its fire power was red-hot.

-The heat rating of chilis is measured on the Scoville scale.
-Jalapenos are around 8,000 units, and the ordinary cayenne chili about 50,000.
+The heat rating of chilis is measured on the Scoville-scale.
+Jalapenos are around 8,000 units; and the ordinary cayenne chili about 50,000.
 Some like it hot; they go over a million.

 Interestingly they found that 11 out of 12 individuals taking an aspirin with a bland meal developed multiple gastric erosions.
-Aim for a life without medication.
+Aim for a life without medication; eat more chilies.

 What is cumin is an important subject for the connoisseur, and especially if you enjoy dishes like this green chili sauce recipe.

 Don't use powdered cumin from one of the many spice companies.
 It loses its flavour very quickly.
-Buy the whole seeds and periodically roast them, grind them in your little blender and keep it in the fridge.
+Buy the whole-seeds and periodically roast them, grind them in your little blender and keep it in the fridge.
 It's much cheaper and really, very quick and easy.

-Then you've got a ready supply of cumin for hummus too; it really makes our Mexican avocado soup and the chicken broccoli recipe.
+Then you've got a ready supply of cumin for hummus too; it really makes our Mexican avocado-soup and the chicken-broccoli recipe.

 Don't know what is cumin?

-He is also the author of six published books which you can find on this site, and is busy with his seventh.
+He is also the author of six published-books which you can find on this site, and is busy with his seventh.